-The Appalachian Master of Health Administration program is a hybrid online program designed to meet the needs of working professionals in western North Carolina.
+The Appalachian Master of Health Administration program is a hybrid online program designed to meet the needs of working professionals.
 Graduates will have the knowledge and ability to be strong leaders of health care organizations throughout western North Carolina, the state, and nation.
-Watch two students talk about their expeirences in the MHA here.
+Watch two students talk about their experiences in the MHA here.

 About the MHA Program

-The program is offered online through Appalachian Distance Education making it available to working professionals desiring to advance their careers.
+The program is offered online through App State Online making it available to working professionals desiring to advance their careers.
 With health care management faculty teaching in both the undergraduate and graduate programs, the rigor and quality for which the baccalaureate health care management program is known is carried forward to the MHA program.
 Working professionals will earn a master of health administration degree while still working full time from an institution with forty years of experience educating health care management students.

 The courses are designed with the working professional in mind including a theory to practice perspective that incorporates authentic projects and assignments in an active learning environment.
 The use of digital technologies allows students to meet and interact when convenient yet simulates the face-to-face classroom.

 Our annual fall on-campus orientation is both a networking opportunity and an introduction to the program.
 Students meet their classmates, the faculty and staff who they will work with during their academic careers and learn about the program.
 Meeting fellow classmates, and learning about their discipline, the type of work they do, and their career goals often is the beginning of a life-long professional relationship.
 Time during orientation is also dedicated to access the online courses and use the digital technologies, meet the learning technologist, and complete the first assignment.